-The City of Syracuse, the fifth-largest in New York State, serves as the economic, cultural, and population center of the Central New York region.
-The city is home to a major research university with popular NCAA Division I sports programs bearing the same name - as such, many symbols of the university - colors, logos, and phrases - have been locally co-opted over time by residents looking to showcase hometown pride.
+The city of Syracuse, the fifth-largest in New York State, serves as the economic, cultural, and population center of the Central New York region.
+The city is home to Syracuse and phrases-have been co-opted over time by residents looking to showcase hometown pride.
 However, there is much more to Syracuse than the university, and non-university related symbols are harder to come by and stand behind.